yaeryung-lee/Data-Analysis/Excel Project/README.md

 - No marketing cost data.
 CAC unknown — retention campaign ROI cannot be precisely estimated.
 - Limited time range.
 Effective period: 2017 Q1 – 2018 Q3 (21 months).
 - Brazilian market context.
 Findings may not directly transfer to other markets.
+- Cohort retention analysis was not performed due to the extremely low repeat rate (3.12%); cohort matrices would be near-empty and add limited analytical value."